stgeorges/gismo/README.md

 # Description:
 Gismo enables automatic generation of urban environment and terrain geometry based on location's latitude-longitude coordinates and radius.
-This includes connection with openstreetmap website and generation of buildings, trees, roads, rivers and other map elements.
+This includes connection with openstreetmap and opentopography websites and generation of buildings, terrain, trees, roads, rivers and other map elements.
 3d building elements can also be used as a context for further analysis types: isovist (visibility), solar radiation, thermal/wind comfort, cfd analysis...

 <p align="center">
   <img src="https://github.com/stgeorges/gismo/blob/master/resources/images/gismo_components_tabs.png" width="350"/>